US administration tightens sanctions on China’s Huawei

 Move aims to prevent Huawei from obtaining semiconductors without a licence

 The US administration has expanded its sanctions on China’s Huawei, a move aimed at further limiting the tech giant’s access to computer chips and other technology.
-Photograph: Daniel Leal-Olivas/AFP via Getty Images
+Photograph: Getty

 The Trump administration announced on Monday it will further tighten restrictions on Huawei, aimed at cracking down on its access to commercially available chips.